-After a phone conversation with a commenter on this blog, i have realized that think it’s time to dissect Malachi 3:10.
+After a phone conversation with a commenter on this blog, I think it’s time to dissect Malachi 3:10

 Bring all the tithes into the storehouse, That there may be food in My house, And try Me now in this,” Says the LORD of hosts, “If I will not open for you the windows of heaven And pour out for you such blessing That there will not be room enough to receive it.

 There are some misconceptions about this verse that need to be clarified.

 Misconception #1: Malachi 3:10 Is the Tithing Test

 If you read Malachi 3:10 correctly, there is no tithe challenge.
 Tithing had already been commanded and God was not trying to encourage or challenge the Israelites to do what He already expected them to do.
 He was not trying to pander to their ego either by making this some sort of thrilling dare.
 If you understand the passage correctly it reads – “Test Me in this, and see if I will not throw open the floodgates of heaven”.
 Because God stated, “Test Me“, He was placing himself under scrutiny, not tithing.
 But, once again, our humanism has defaulted to making our good works as the focus in this passage instead of God’s works.

 Misconception #2: This was the only time God allowed us to tempt God.